)

 Below-average J.D.
 Power claims satisfaction and customer satisfaction ratings

-Must work with an agent to get a quote
+Must work with an independent agent to get a quote and purchase a policy

 Rideshare coverage not available in Washington, D.C.